PiT: Progressive Diffusion Transformer: Method

+\textbf{Kth-order attention.} Kth-order attention is an attention mechanism that calculates the attention map using Kth-order similarity, and its mathematical definition is as follows:

+where $X$ is the input, $S_K$ is the similarity map computed by the Kth-order similarity in Eq.~\ref{equ:equ11}, $P$ is the positional encoding, and $V$ is the output of $X$ after a linear layer.
+If \(K=1\), the Kth-order attention degenerates to \textbf{\textit{first-order attention}}.

-For the special case of \(K=1\), the similarity degenerates to the first-order attention, where \(\Phi(\mathcal{N}_1(i)) = Q_i\) and \(\Psi(\mathcal{N}_1(j)) = K_j\), representing the standard self-attention mechanism in Diffusion Transformers.
-However, the first-order similarity measure may be inadequate for capturing the intricate, high-level relationships between tokens.
+The first-order similarity only measures the similarity of the tokens themselves, not considering the similarity of their neighboring tokens.
+The first-order similarity may be inadequate for capturing the intricate, high-level relationships between tokens.
 As shown in Figure~\ref{fig6}, this measure is biased towards low-level features such as color and texture.
-Tokens with similar color and texture but no semantic relationship will exhibit a strong correlation, while tokens with meaningful semantic connections but differing low-level features are often disregarded in the diffusion transformer layers.
+In Figure~\ref{fig6}, the two black nodes: one is a part of the dog's fur, and one is a part of the street lamp.
+They show extremely high similarity both in pixel space and latent space.
+However, they belong to completely different categories and should not exhibit such a strong similarity dependency.
+It means that two tokens with similar color and texture but no semantic relationship will exhibit a strong correlation, while tokens with meaningful semantic connections but differing low-level features are often disregarded in the diffusion transformer layers.
 This limitation compromises the semantic consistency of the generated images or videos.

-In contrast, the Kth-order similarity is more semantic, as it doesn't merely describe the similarity of the tokens themselves but rather characterizes the feature similarity of the surrounding neighbors of the central token in the Euclidean space.
-The Kth-order similarity can effectively compensate for the deficiencies of the first-order similarity.
+In contrast, the Kth-order similarity is more semantic, as it doesn't merely describe the similarity of the tokens themselves but rather measures the feature similarity of the surrounding neighbors of the central token.
+The Kth-order similarity can effectively make up for the shortcomings of the first-order similarity.
 It encourages attention connections where both the tokens themselves and their neighbors are similar, and simultaneously penalizes the misleading attention connections where the tokens are similar to each other but dissimilar to their surrounding neighbors.
-However, the introduction of higher-order similarity is computationally expensive, as a larger similarity receptive field entails more complex calculations.
-To incorporate Kth-order similarity without incurring additional computational overhead, we ingeniously introduce a Progressive Coverage Channel Allocation(PCCA) strategy based on the Pseudo Shifted Window Attention.
+For example, as shown in Figure~\ref{fig6}, when we consider the neighbors within two hops around the black nodes, the feature difference becomes apparent.
+In other words, the third-order similarity between these two black nodes is very low.

+\textbf{Capturing Kth-order similarity.} The higher-order similarity with a larger similarity receptive field needs more complex calculations.
+An intuitive way to capture it is to design a special module to additionally calculate the Kth-order similarity, but this will introduce an extra computational burden to the model.